superfly/docs/rails/the-basics/turbo-streams-and-action-cable.html.md

 The most important line in this output is the second to the last one which will contain a URL starting with `redis:`.
 The URL you see will be considerably longer than the one you see above.
-You will need to provide this URL to Rails, and with fly this is done via [secrets](https://fly.io/docs/reference/secrets/).
+You will need to provide this URL to Rails, and with Fly.io this is done via [secrets](https://fly.io/docs/reference/secrets/).
 Run the following command replacing the url with the one from the output above:

 ```cmd